kairos-io/kairos/docs/content/en/docs/Installation/p2p.md

 {{% alert title="Note" %}}

 This feature is crazy and experimental!
+Do not run in production servers.
+Feedback and bug reports are welcome, as we are improving the p2p aspects of Kairos.

 {{% /alert %}}